sbt/sbt/src/sphinx/faq.rst

 setting depends on other settings that has not been initialized, sbt will stop loading.

-In this example, we try to append a library to `libraryDependencies` before it is initialized with an empty sequence.
+In this example, we try to append a library to :key:`libraryDependencies` before it is initialized with an empty sequence.

 ::